kodexign/solo-project-Seen-It/README.md

-# Prime Solo Project - Starting Repo
+Seen-It
+Seen-It is a web application that allows users to browse and keep track of movies and TV shows they have seen, want to see, or are currently watching.
+Users can search for their favorite titles, mark them as watched, and add them to their personalized lists for better movie management.

-This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).
+This project was built using React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).

-We **STRONGLY** recommend following these instructions carefully.
-It's a lot, and will take some time to set up, but your life will be much easier this way in the long run.

-## Use the Template for This Repository (Don't Clone)

-- Don't Fork or Clone.
-Instead, click the `Use this Template` button, and make a copy to your personal account.
-Make the project `PUBLIC`!

 ## Prerequisites